 Zagreb’s main train station, the Glavni Kolodvor, is just ten minutes south of the city center.

 As explained above, it’s impossible to travel to the Croatian coast by train.
-Therefore, long distance buses are really big.
-There is a comprehensive route system, the coaches are clean and modern and relatively cheap.
+Therefore, long-distance buses are really big.
+There is a comprehensive route system, the coaches are clean and modern, and relatively cheap.

 What I liked a lot about bus travel in Croatia were the terminals located right in the city centers or at least on the very outskirts instead of shady, sketchy ghetto-ish suburbs like in many other places.
-Also, the service is excellent: There is always the possibility to store your luggage for a while, there are bathrooms and sometimes even showers and an adjacent snack bar where you can stock up on munchies for the trip.
+Also, the service is excellent: There is always the possibility to store your luggage for a while, there are bathrooms and sometimes even showers, and an adjacent snack bar where you can stock up on munchies for the trip.

 The bus terminal in Zagreb is located about ten minutes by tram from the city center.
 It’s a huge building with various storeys.

 At the terminal, you’ll find small kiosks and windows where you can obtain bus tickets.
-Buying my ticket to Porec, I had to pay cash.
+To buy my ticket to Porec, I had to pay cash.
 I don’t know if they’ve changed that by now, however, there are ATMs right at the terminal’s central hall, so there shouldn’t be a problem.

 How to Get Around

 If you’re not as much into walking as I am or if the weather is not hike-friendly, the tram is your best option.
 It’s a really good system that covers basically the whole city and tickets are fairly cheap.
+There is a price difference between buying tickets from a kiosk and from a driver.
+I’ve listed the current fares below.

 Where to Stay